Egg Recall Alert: Costco Brand Organic Eggs Issued Class I Recall Over Salmonella Risk

-In 2023, consumption of eggs in the United States was estimated at 281.3 per person.
-Undoubtedly a staple in the American diet, concerns have been raised over the safety of egg production following a Centers for Disease Control and Prevention (CDC) recall of eggs linked to a salmonella outbreak in several Midwest states.
-Scroll to read more on the outbreak, the state of food safety in the United States and what you can do to protect yourself from foodborne illnesses.
+Eggs are undoubtedly a staple in the American diet—in 2023, the consumption of eggs in the United States was estimated at 281.3 per person.
+However, concerns have been raised over the safety of egg production following a Food and Drug Administration (FDA) recall of Costco’s Kirkland brand eggs linked to a salmonella outbreak affecting 25 Costco stores across five U.S. states.
+Scroll to read more on the outbreak, the state of food safety in the U.S. and what you can do to protect yourself from foodborne illnesses.

 The state of food safety in the United States